Virtual Currencies, NFTs, and Income Taxes

 Investing, Trading NFTs

-The process of purchasing an NFT can be boiled down to purchasing Ethereum (ETH) with your money in order to build a digital wallet.
-Then, purchase the NFT using the Ethereum.
+The process of purchasing an NFT can be boiled down to purchasing a supported cryptocurrency (often, Ethereum or ETH) with your money in order to build a digital wallet.
+Then, purchase the NFT using the currency.
 You then own the NFT; this is similar to buying a stock and the tax treatment of the NFT is like owning a stock.

-The tax implications in this instance are dependent on the gain or loss on the Ethereum as well as how long the NFT was held.
-If the ETH you used to purchase the NFT is appreciated or has gone up in value since you purchased it, you would owe capital gains tax.
-If you held the Ethereum for over a year, you would owe long term capital gains (for less than a year, you would owe short term gains tax).
-If, however, your ETH was depreciated or you lost value, then you would report a loss which may lower your tax liability.
+The tax implications in this instance are dependent on the gain or loss on the crypto as well as how long the NFT was held.
+If the crypto you used to purchase the NFT is appreciated or has gone up in value since you purchased it, you would owe capital gains tax.
+If you held the crypto for over a year, you would owe long term capital gains (for less than a year, you would owe short term gains tax).
+If, however, your crypto was depreciated or you lost value, then you would report a loss which may lower your tax liability.

 In selling an NFT, there are two ways to do this: sell an NFT for a different NFT or sell for cryptocurrency.
 When you trade one NFT for another, this transaction is treated as a capital gain or loss as well.
 This is determined by whether or not the NFT you sold was less valuable than the one you purchased.
 In other words, if you acquired an NFT valued at $5,000 by selling an NFT you owned at $4,000, then you would be responsible for a gain of $1,000 and be taxed on this.
 When you sell an NFT for crypto, you will incur a gain or loss.
 If you sell an NFT worth $2,000 ETH and sell it three years later for $6,000, then you have a capital gain of $4,000.

-Currently, the IRS has not provided formal guidance on the tax treatment of NFTs.
-It is likely that NFTs will be treated similarly to cryptos in that they will be taxed as capital gains in losses since they are property.
+NFTs are taxed as digital assets similarly to cryptos and capital gains and losses may be assessed since they are property.
 Long term gains rates are anywhere from 0-20% of the sale of the asset or property.
-However, since the IRS has suggested NFTs may be treated as collectibles, this would subject them to the collectibles tax rate of 28%, regardless of income.
 If the sale or trade took place within a year for a profit, this is treated as a short-term gain and would be taxed at your ordinary tax rate for income.

 See how the eFile platform works and compare us to other popular tax preparation platforms.